opengrowingalliance/specifications/v2.0/core/ogsp-core-spec.md

    - JSON (preferred for machine processing)
    - XML (for legacy system compatibility)

-2. **Schema Validation**: Recipes MUST validate against the OGSP Recipe Schema, which:
+2. **Schema Validation**: Recipes MUST validate against the OGP Recipe Schema, which:
    - Defines the structure and data types
    - Enforces required fields and relationships
    - Validates value ranges and constraints